Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

 In this work, we also quantified the relative effects of galaxy mass and filamentary environment on quenching galaxies in the local universe.
-We repeat an analysis similar to that of \citet{Peng10} but using the density of the filament line as an environmental metric.
-We showed that {\sigmafil} is a highly effective quantity for assessing the environmental impact of the quenched or red fraction of galaxies.
-The segregation of $z<0.1$ SDSS galaxies by red fraction was not shown to be so pronounced when using the MCPM density estimate directly \citet[see Figure 2 of][]{Burchett20}.
-At $z=0$, ${\logms}\gtrsim10.5$ galaxies are virtually all red ($g-r>0.6$), regardless of the filament they live near or whether they are centrals or satellites.
-This is mostly a consequence of the black hole (BH) feedback model of TNG, where the growth of a central BH to mass $\log(M_{\mathrm{BH}}/{\Msun})>8.2$ results in a very rapid transition of the host galaxy to a quiescent state \citep{Terrazas20}.
-The onset of a low-accretion ``kinetic'' mode of BH feedback consisting of a BH-driven wind in the TNG model is known to transform the thermodynamics of gas in the CGM and quench star formation in galaxies with ${\logms}\gtrsim10.5$ \citep{Zinger20}.
+We repeat an analysis similar to that of \citet{Peng10} but using the filament line density as an environmental metric.
+We showed that {\sigmafil} is an effective quantity for assessing the environmental impact of the fraction of quenched galaxies.
+At $z\!\!=\!\!0$, ${\logms}\!\!\gtrsim\!\!10.5$ galaxies are almost all quenched, regardless of the filament they live near or whether they are centrals or satellites.
+This is mostly a consequence of the black hole (BH) feedback model of TNG, where the growth of a central BH to mass $\log(M_{\mathrm{BH}}/{\Msun})\!>\!8.2$ results in a very rapid transition of the host galaxy to a quiescent state \citep{Terrazas20}.
+The onset of a low-accretion ``kinetic'' mode of BH feedback consisting of a BH-driven wind in the TNG model is known to transform the thermodynamics of gas in the CGM and quench star formation in galaxies with ${\logms}\!\gtrsim\!10.5$ \citep{Zinger20}.
 This result does create some tension with the observations \citep[e.g.,][]{Donnari21b}.
 However, AGN feedback is widely believed to be among the most important factors in quenching massive galaxies at any redshift \citep[e.g.,][]{DiMatteo05,Fabian12,SD15}.

 This is in line with the picture of {\it mass quenching} advocated by \citet{Peng10} and others to show the dominant role that internal mechanisms such as stellar and AGN feedback play in regulating star formation in massive galaxies.
 At lower masses, however, the filamentary environment plays an important role in quenching galaxies.
-Thicker filaments have more quenched and red galaxies with ${\logms}<10.5$ than thinner filaments.
+High line density filaments have more quenched and red galaxies with ${\logms}<10.5$ than low line density filaments.
 Like \citet{Peng12}, we find that this {\it environmental quenching} is dominated by satellite galaxies, albeit our work considers the global cosmic web environment rather than the local galaxy overdensity.
+We also showed that the most massive halos are not solely responsible for the galaxy-filament connection (Figures~\ref{fig:medssfr_sigmafil_dhalo>3} and \ref{fig:medfgas_sigmafil_dhalo>3}) at low-$z$, thus necessitating an environmental effect of large-scale structure beyond the hydrodynamics of massive halos such as groups and cluster.